The Banking Litigation Law Review: Austria

-The following noteworthy case has recently been dealt with by the Austrian courts.
+The three following noteworthy cases have recently been dealt with by the Court of Justice of the European Union and the Austrian courts.

-In the past the Supreme Court already decided on several occasions on the question whether a lender may also be obliged to pay interest to the borrower depending on the development of a reference interest rate.3 In each of these decisions, the court assumed that the parties typically agree that the borrower has to pay interest in return for the provision of the loan value.
-The Supreme Court held that when concluding the credit agreement, the borrower does not regularly expect to receive payments from the lender at any time during the term of the agreement, so that the lender may receive less in total – or in individual interest periods – than it has provided.
+In past decisions, the Supreme Court decided on several occasions on the question of whether a lender may be obliged to also pay interest to the borrower depending on the development of a reference interest rate.11 In each of these decisions, the court assumed that the parties typically agree that the borrower has to pay interest in return for the provision of the loan value.
+The Supreme Court held that, when concluding the credit agreement, the borrower does not regularly expect to receive payments from the lender at any time during the term of the agreement, so that the lender may receive less in total – or in individual interest periods – than it has provided.

-In the present case the Supreme Court was confronted with the interpretation of interest escalation clauses and found that in the absence of special circumstances, an interest escalation clause must be interpreted in such way that it does not lead to 'negative interest'.
+In the present case, the Supreme Court had to decide on the interpretation of interest escalation clauses and found that in the absence of special circumstances, an interest escalation clause must be interpreted in such a way that it does not lead to 'negative interest'.
 The Supreme Court also stated that if a borrower had in fact understood the interest rate agreements in the credit agreement to the effect that the lender might be obliged to pay interest to the borrower in certain circumstances, a bona fide contracting party would have been expected to disclose such an understanding, as such understanding would be contrary to a typical loan agreement.

 Recent legislative developments

-- The exemptions from the obligation to publish a prospectus for investments have now been reduced, which is why a prospectus obligation pursuant to Section 3, Paragraph 1 of the KMG 2019 applies in the following cases, among others:
+The exemptions from the obligation to publish a prospectus for investments have been reduced.
+No prospectus has to be issued pursuant to Section 3, Paragraph 1 of the KMG 2019 in the following cases, among others: